-- 1. Leachate collection piping in accordance with the leachate piping technical specifications and this CQA Plan. - 2.
-Gravel for leachate pipe encasement and for the leachate sump will be in accordance with the gravel technical specifications and this CQA Plan. - 3.
+- 1. Leachate collection piping in accordance with the Permit Drawings and this CQA Plan. - 2.
+Gravel for leachate pipe encasement and for the leachate sump will be in accordance with the Permit Drawings and this CQA Plan. - 3.
 Cushion Geotextile will be a non-woven geotextile of polypropylene fibers or polyester yarns suitable for separation and cushioning.
-The cushion geotextile will be in accordance with the cushion technical specifications and this CQA Plan.
+The cushion geotextile will be in accordance with the Permit Drawings.

-The CQA Engineer will verify that all materials provided are those specified or are equal and are in accordance with the approved permit drawings, technical specifications, and this CQA Plan.
+The CQA Engineer will verify that all materials provided are those specified or equivalent and are in accordance with the approved Permit Drawings and this CQA Plan.